 Cook the potato nuggets according to package directions, or until lightly brown and crispy.

 CCP: Heat to 135 degrees F or higher for 15 seconds at the completion of the cooking process.
 If manufacturer instructions on package or case have a higher temperature, follow those recommendations.

-Measure 2 quarts and 2 cups of the ground beef mixture and pour it into each 2 inch full-size steamtable pan that has been sprayed with pan release spray.
-Use 4 steamtable pans for 100 servings.
+Measure 2 quarts and 2 cups of the ground beef mixture and pour into each of four 2-inch full-size steamtable pans that have been sprayed with food release spray.

 Evenly distribute 4 cups of shredded cheese over each pan of the meat mixture.